pycom/pycom-micropython-sigfox/docs/esp8266/tutorial/powerctrl.rst

     >>> machine.freq()
     80000000

 By default the CPU runs at 80MHz.
-It can be change to 160MHz if you need more processing power, at the expense of current consumption::
+It can be changed to 160MHz if you need more processing power, at the expense of current consumption::

     >>> machine.freq(160000000)